habasm/habas-mcapstone1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Capstone Project one
-## Reserve data to local storage and validation form with JavaScript
+## Green energy website design

-In this project, I set up my first capstone project based on green energy.
+- In this project, I set up my first capstone project based on green energy.
 Which has index and about page, which has a certain section to describe about green energy.
 Sample screenshot has been put down below.

 ## Screenshot of the project
  - Main display